 Q: What is zoning?

 A: Zoning is the process by which political subdivisions (cities, villages, townships and counties) regulate land use by dividing themselves into districts or “zones” and enacting regulations to control the buildings and uses within each district.
 Zoning generally consists of a code and a map.
 There are two primary purposes for zoning: 1) to facilitate planning and land development on a community-wide basis; and 2) to reduce disputes between landowners by keeping conflicting land uses separate.
-Zoning legislation may regulate uses of land.
+Zoning legislation regulates uses of land.
 It typically regulates such things as the size of lots and buildings, the minimum front, back and side yard requirements, and the minimum number of parking spaces required for certain types of buildings, depending on the use.
-By ensuring predictability in land use, zoning helps maintain property values.
+By ensuring predictability in land use, zoning helps maintain property value.

 Q: What authority do political subdivisions have to enact zoning regulations?

-A: Zoning regulations are created through the legislative act of the state legislature that, in turn, allows the legislative authority of each political subdivision in the state to create regulations to promote the health, safety, aesthetics and general welfare of the community.
+A: Zoning regulations are created through legislative action of the state legislature that, in turn, allows the legislative authority of each political subdivision in the state to create regulations to promote the health, safety, aesthetics and general welfare of the community.
 In the 1920s, property owners challenged the right of cities to restrict the use of their land through zoning regulations.
 However, the Supreme Court of the United States, recognizing that zoning could serve a valid public purpose, upheld comprehensive zoning, as long as it is reasonably applied.
 While property owners continue to challenge the application of particular zoning restrictions on a case-by-case basis, the Court has maintained political subdivisions’ authority to enact zoning regulations and has even expanded the list of circumstances under which subdivisions can make zoning regulations.

 Q: How are zoning regulations enacted?